NOTHING GOLD CAN STAY

 By Robert Frost 1874 – 1963

-Autumn sceneries in Mount Pelion in Greece triggered the whole series as they reminded me of the poem of Robert Frost at a moment in my life where I was confronted with the observation of my own body loosing its youth and not fitting any more norms of what is "attractive", "beautiful" or "admired".
+Autumn sceneries in Mount Pelion in Greece triggered the whole series as they reminded me of the poem of Robert Frost at a moment in my life where I was confronted with the observation of my own body loosing its youth and not fitting any more norms of what is "sexy".

-With the above verses and my own body as reference, I investigate the emotional content of growing old as a man, and trying to find beauty in that process, while being constantly bombarded by norms of beauty, appearance and behaviour that deny the natural process of ageing and perpetuate instead an over-sexualised, masculine narrative.
-By photographing on my own body what deviates from that narrative and comparing it to what happens normally in nature, I try to come to terms with and embrace what is normal and unavoidable.
+With the above verses and my own body as reference, I navigate in the emotional landscape of growing old as a man, and trying to find beauty in that process, while being constantly bombarded by norms of beauty, appearance and behaviour that deny the natural process of ageing and perpetuate instead an over-sexualised, masculine narrative.
+By photographing on my own body what deviates from that narrative and comparing it to what happens normally in nature, I try to reconstruct myself and embrace what is normal and unavoidable.

 Having already seen many of my male friends struggling with keeping up with the image of the metrosexual man, I wanted to oppose that, free myself from these stereotypes and offer a comforting resilience in getting older and remaining relevant.